-Action Fraud is warning people to be careful when booking their pilgrimages.
+Action Fraud is warning people to be cautious when booking their pilgrimages.

 Action Fraud, the reporting service, is warning anyone looking to book an upcoming pilgrimage to the Middle East, to exercise extreme caution as fraudsters are specifically targeting Hajj trips.